 There was an official launch on Thursday 22nd February in St Mary’s Church.
-A website has been created to provide information about the ongoing project – please visit it here, where you can make donations.
+The Snettisham Remembers website is still available.

-Visits have taken place to Canada and to Europe, where, as at St Mary’s, sprigs of lavender and rosemary in a Torc (representing the Village) were laid, along with letters from elected officials and schoolchildren.
-These moving ceremonies have made an impact on all involved, including the one at the Sailing Club on 22nd September, to remember Harold Meek, the only one of the 45 who died at sea.
-Most recently the same procedure was adopted on our behalf by British Forces in Gaza, and the final visit was made on November 6th to Berlin.
+Visits took place to Canada and to Europe, where, as at St Mary’s, sprigs of lavender and rosemary in a Torc (representing the Village) were laid, along with letters from elected officials and schoolchildren.
+These moving ceremonies made an impact on all involved, including the one at the Sailing Club on 22nd September, to remember Harold Meek, the only one of the 45 who died at sea.
+The same procedure was adopted on our behalf by British Forces in Gaza, and the final visit was made on November 6th to Berlin.